In-vehicle camera monitoring: It's all about driver safety

 Incorporating the visual evidence collected by in-cab cameras into driver training sessions has been proven to have a positive impact on drivers' overall attitudes towards their behaviors on the road.

 In-cab cameras are not managements' eye in the sky

-In-vehicle cameras are constantly recording, but this footage is not being constantly monitored and checked in real-time.
-The idea behind an IVMS is that recorded footage is only transmitted upon request or when a specific event triggers its transmission Ð there has to be a reason for the visual evidence to be watched.
+An in-vehicle camera monitoring system is constantly recording, but this footage is not being constantly monitored and checked in real-time.
+The idea behind an in-vehicle monitoring system is that recorded footage is only transmitted upon request or when a specific event triggers its transmission -Ð there has to be a reason for the visual evidence to be watched.